Corey-Peyton/django-nuxt-drf/STEP_BY_STEP.md

 ## NuxtJS Project Initialization

-Here's a high-leve overview of what we will do in this section:
+Here's a high-level overview of what we will do in this section:

 [x] Generate a NuxtJS project using `create-nuxt-app` [x] Create some backend API resources to play use with our Nuxt SSR app [x] Create corresponding pages and components in our Nuxt app that will help us first list blog posts and display individual blog posts.
 [x] Configure NGINX in local development to resolve CORS issues.
 [x] Generate fake blog posts with faker
-[ ] Create authentication components in Vue.
+[o] Create authentication components in Vue.
 [x] Add 404 page for Nuxt (`layouts/error.vue`)
 [x] Add date formatting filter via plugin
+[x] Add Vuetify (replace TailwindCSS)
-[ ] Add pagination to Post list
+[x] Add pagination to Post list
-[ ] Add a form for creating new blog posts
+[o] Add a form for creating new blog posts

 Let's set up a NuxtJS project in a top-level `nuxt` folder.